VENUS: Queen of Heaven and Earth

 This ‘tracking’ is a very individual experience which each person will do in their own way.

 - Working in your journal, engaging in imaginal dialogue with others, where the relationship needs some healing.

 - Choose a ‘routine’ of meditating every day, even for 5 or 10 minutes at a time, if it is difficult for you to get longer periods.
 A meditative approach is important, as a means of rendering transparent the residue of our emotions and feelings, as well as gently opening up enough space for them to arise to be released.

-- Locate any areas where you still hold grudges and lack forgiveness.
+- Locate where you may still hold grudges and lack forgiveness.
 See if you might be ready to begin working towards forgiveness, but don’t force any issues.
 See Stephen Levine’s audio ‘Forgiving Me, Forgiving You’ for a powerful and compassionate beginning on this path.

-- Consider some gentle de-toxing through fasting, cutting out dense foods, sauna or steam baths, Ayurvedic massage, etc. Do get advice from your health practitioner on this.
+- Consider some gentle de-toxing through fasting or at least cutting out dense foods; have sauna or steam baths, Ayurvedic massage, etc. Get advice from your health practitioner.

 The orbital pattern of Venus

 Because the orbit of Venus is very regular she goes retrograde once every 18-19 months, and every 8 years returns to almost exactly the same place at the same time of year to repeat the cycle!

 So each time a Retrogradation occurs, we are connected back to the same period exactly 8, 16, 24, 32 and 40 years ago, etc. The unfinished business from those times may gather and return to consciousness, as we are helped to let go, forgive and move on.
 If you carefully observe what occurs within your inner world, and is perhaps also mirrored in the outer, you will perhaps pick a thread of meaning which has connections to one or more of the previous 8-years-back points.